-Providing your child with a solid foundation so they can thrive
+Providing your child with a solid foundation so they can thrive, and providing vocational supports to adult dyslexic learners

-A Melbourne based Orton-Gillingham Academy accredited literacy specialist and teacher, delivering evidence-based intervention to children with dyslexia
+A Melbourne based Orton-Gillingham Academy accredited Literacy Specialist and Rehabilitation Counsellor, delivering evidence-based intervention and support to children and adults with dyslexia

 With the right instruction, dyslexic children can learn to read and spell.